+OCHA’s overall goal in Ukraine is to ensure the delivery of effective and principled humanitarian action that meets the needs of the most vulnerable people.
+To achieve this, OCHA supports the Humanitarian Coordinator and humanitarian partners in operational coordination, humanitarian financing, public information, humanitarian analysis, advocacy and information management.
 In its effort to help alleviate the suffering of the affected population and respond to some of the long-term consequences, OCHA established a presence in Kyiv shortly after the outbreak of the crisis in 2014.
-Today, OCHA’s 40 plus staff in Kyiv and in its four project support hubs in Kramatorsk and Sievierodonetsk (in GCAs) and Donetsk and Luhansk (in NGCAs) work together to support the coordination of humanitarian assistance of international and national organisations.
+Today, OCHA’s 40 plus staff in Kyiv and in its four operational hubs in Kramatorsk and Sievierodonetsk (GCA) and Donetsk and Luhansk (NGCA) work together to support the coordination of humanitarian assistance of international and national organizations.

-The humanitarian response is coordinated within the six clusters of Shelter and Non-Food Items (Shelter/NFI), Protection, Health and Nutrition, Education, Water, Sanitation and Hygiene (WASH), Food Security and Livelihoods (FSL).
-The cluster partners conduct joint assessments, coordinate response and monitor humanitarian assistance and programming.
-As part of this coordinated effort, humanitarian agencies distribute various relief and early recovery supplies, including food and non-food items, shelter materials, medicine, hygienic and education kits as well as providing access to safe drinking water.
-Other urgent humanitarian assistance includes provision of farming inputs, mine clearance and mine-risk education as well as advocacy and actions to protect civilians.
+The humanitarian response is coordinated through the cluster approach.
+Six humanitarian clusters have been activated in Ukraine: Education, Food Security and Livelihoods, Health, Protection, Shelter and Non-Food Items and Water, Sanitation and Hygiene (WASH).
+Humanitarian organizations that are cluster partners conduct joint assessments, coordinate response and monitor humanitarian assistance and programming.
+As part of this coordinated effort, humanitarian actors provide emergency and time-critical assistance and ensure access to basic essential services, including food and non-food items, shelter materials, medicine, hygiene and education kits, drinking water and other aid.
+Other urgent humanitarian assistance includes supporting peoples’ livelihoods, mine clearance and mine-risk education, and advocacy to protect civilians.